 Q. Which air compressor is the quietest?

 Most quiet air compressors available to consumers are high-efficiency dual-piston pump types.
-They are engineered to exacting tolerances and operate at lower rpms to pressurize more air with less movement, which makes them quieter overall.
-Typically 60 dB is considered among the quietest, and there are several options including the California Air Tools 8010 Air Compressor.
+They are engineered to exacting tolerances and operate at lower revolutions per minute to pressurize more air with less movement, which makes them quieter overall.
+Typically 60dB is considered among the quietest, and there are several options including the California Air Tools 8010 quiet air compressor.

 Q. How do I make my air compressor quieter?